headlessuigm/headlessui/docs/docs/advanced-topics/create-your-own-components.md

 # Create your own components

-Since components are splitted into a logic function and a render function, so you just need to create two functions with the name you like.
+Since components are splitted into a logic function and a render function, you just need to create two functions with the name you like.

 This is the basic logic code.
 This function extends the core Headless component